epsil/mdwiki/README.md

 Markdown is a light-weight markdown language, and Markdown files are plain text.
 As such, they are human readable.

-Markdown can also be converted to a host of other formats with [Pandoc](http://pandoc.org/), whether to other markup languages or more conventional formats like Microsoft Word.
+Markdown can also be converted to a host of other formats with [Pandoc](http://pandoc.org/), whether to other markup languages or to more conventional formats like Microsoft Word.